Volkswagen Polo Mk5: Facelift

 In September 2019, the Mk5 Polo received another facelift in India.
 The facelifted Polo for the Indian market received a new front grille and bumpers taken from the Mk5 Polo GTI.
 This version is also exported to Mexico and Indonesia.

 Polo Vivo (South Africa)

 The Polo Mk5 was relaunched in South Africa in February 2018 as the Polo Vivo.
 It replaced the Polo Mk4-based Polo Vivo and sold alongside the Polo Mk6 as a budget-friendly option.
 The Polo Vivo is offered in four trim levels including Trendline, Comfortline, Highline, and GT.
-Three 4-cylinder petrol engines are offered, including a 1.0-litre turbocharged engine, and 1.4-litre and a 1.6-litre naturally-aspirated engines.
-5-speed manual gearboxes are available for the naturally-aspirated variants, while a Tiptronic auto is available in the 105 PS 1.6 model.
-The GT model comes with a 6-speed manual transmission.
+Two 4-cylinder petrol engines are offered, a 1.4-litre and a 1.6-litre naturally aspirated engines, as well as the 1.0-litre turbocharged 3-cylinder petrol engine.
+5-speed manual gearboxes are available for the naturally aspirated variants, while a Tiptronic auto is available in the 105 PS 1.6 model.
+The 1.0 GT model comes with a 6-speed manual transmission.
 The CrossPolo variant of the Polo Mk5 has been repackaged as the Polo Vivo Maxx.
 It is mostly the same as before except for different style wheels.